KULeuven-Diepenbeek/appdev-course/content/extra/install.md

 Redeploy your test app to verify if it works in your emulator.

 Yay!
 Crackling fireworks!
 You've officially gained the right to proclaim _It Works On My Machine_.

+#### Getting to know the IDE

+_Android Studio_ is part of JetBrains' IDEA development environment.
+That is, it behaves and functions exactly like its other products:

+- [CLion](https://www.jetbrains.com/clion/) for cross-platform C/C++ development, used in the [Software Design in C/C++ Course](https://kuleuven-diepenbeek.github.io/cpp-course/)
+- [GoLand](https://www.jetbrains.com/go/), the most complete Go-centric IDE
+- [IntelliJ](https://www.jetbrains.com/idea/) IntelliJ, the well-respected Java-centered development environment, used in INF1/[Software Engineering Skills](https://kuleuven-diepenbeek.github.io/ses-course/)

+**Shortcuts**

+Since Android Studio is built on top of IntelliJ's IDEA, the **shortcut key keymaps** are the same!

+Have a look at [the IDEA Reference keymap card](https://resources.jetbrains.com/storage/products/intellij-idea/docs/IntelliJIDEA_ReferenceCard.pdf)

+**More features**

+Consult [Meeting Android Studio](https://developer.android.com/studio/intro) at `developer.android.com` for a run-down on the User Interface and project structure guide of the IDE.
+This should be familiar to you, as you have used other JetBrains products in other courses in your engineering trajectory.

+Try to (re-)familiarize yourself with the tool by trying to:

+- Quickly access a certain file/method/class
+- Zooming in and out, and switching to presenter mode
+- Auto-completing a code fragment
+- Automatically generating a constructor and getters/setters
+- Navigating to a test method
+- Running unit tests and switching to the tests while navigating the production code
+- Executing specific Gradle tasks
+- Setting breakpoints and walking through these in debug mode
+- ...